lizzy596/Node_Server_Deconstructed/README.md

 JWTs are a compact and self-contained way for securely transmitting information between parties as a JSON object.
 While the information contained within the JWT payload can be encrypted, the real value of the token is the ability to verify the integrity of the token via its digital signature.
 In other words you can know whether or not your server is in fact the one which issued and signed the token.
 The server does not have to store any session data in memory.
-One of the criticisms of JWTs is that they are not easily expirable, as they are self-contained and the token is valid until it expires.
-The way this limitation is mitigated is by having a short and long expiry token and by keeping token records in the database whose validity can be revoked and always cross-checking the jwt against the token record in the database (although critiques will say this undermines one of the major value adds of jwts, which is that you can avoid a DB lookup).
-JWTs is that they are just a way to perform user authentication with the backend without the backend having to make a database query with every web hit/api call.
+One of the criticisms of JWTs is that they are not easily expirable, as they are self-contained and inherently encapsulate their validity or not, thus the token is valid until it expires.
+The way this limitation is mitigated is by having a short and long expiry token and by keeping token records in the database whose validity can be revoked and always cross-checking the jwt against the token record in the database (although critics will say this undermines one of the major value adds of jwts, which is that you can avoid a DB lookup because the of self-contained nature of the token).
+JWTs are just a way to perform user authentication with the backend without the backend having to make a database query with every web hit/api call.
 That's all.
 That's what they're designed to do, and they work great for it.
+The issue is not deleting the cookie.
+The issue is that the JWT can still be used as a valid session unless you have some sort of blocklist.
+Once you introduce a blocklist, you might as well ditch the JWT and use some opaque token stored in a table.

 **Token Based Authentication Workflow:**

 1. Upon a successful registration or login two jwt tokens are generated, a short-lived access token and longer-lived refresh token, they are then returned in the response.
-2. The access token is stored in memory on both web and mobile apps and the refresh token is stored in secure storage on the device for mobile apps and in an http-only cookie on web apps (but what about cookie that will stored on mobile apps?--even though cookies can be set on mobile devices, ios tends to destory cookies before the time the developer sets (this is potentially resolved by setting a maxAge on the cookie)).
+2. The access token is stored in memory on both web and mobile apps and the refresh token is stored in secure storage on the device for mobile apps and in an http-only cookie on web apps (but what about cookies that will stored on mobile apps?--even though cookies can be set on mobile devices, ios tends to destroy cookies before the time the developer sets (this is potentially resolved by setting a maxAge on the cookie)).
 3. When the user attempts to access to a protected route, the access token accompanies the request in the request headers as a bearer token.
 4. The request then hits the auth middleware where the jwt is extracted from the header, its verified against the server held secret to determine if the token  was indeed issued by the server and is still valid the token payload is decoded and if a valid user is found in the database with appropriate permissions to access a given resource, that user id is added to the request object for use during the request life cycle.
-5.When the access token expires a timer expires on the client side, triggering a When user logs out:
+5.When the access token expires a timer expires on the client side, triggering a call to the server with the refresh token in contained in a cookie or in the request body, if the refresh token is valid and the refresh token's database record is still valid, a new access and refresh token are issued.
+When user logs out: